Continuous Coordination

 About Continuous Coordination

 Modern knowledge work is broken.
-We’ve over-engineered “process tech” — project management, performance management, workflow automation, et cetera — and overlooked the fundamentals that drive real human collaboration.
+We’ve over-engineered “process tech” — project management, performance management, coding agents, workflow automation, et cetera — and overlooked the fundamentals that drive real human collaboration.
 We’re communicating with our tools and systems instead of each other.

 And in doing so, we’ve lost the plot for progress, swamped in a dizzying constellation of tools, time zones, tasks, notifications, interruptions, mandates, emails, issues, chats, and back-to-back-to-back-to-back-to-back meetings.
 It’s a productivity-killing, morale-sapping burnout machine.